-To help you get your feet wet and get you familiar with our contribution process, we have a list of beginner friendly issues that contain bugs which are fairly easy to fix.
+To help you get your feet wet and get you familiar with our contribution process, we have a list of good first issues that contain bugs that have a relatively limited scope.
 This is a great place to get started.

 If you decide to fix an issue, please be sure to check the comment thread in case somebody is already working on a fix.
 If nobody is working on it at the moment, please leave a comment stating that you intend to work on it so other people don’t accidentally duplicate your effort.

 If somebody claims an issue but doesn’t follow up for more than two weeks, it’s fine to take it over but you should still leave a comment.